-8. Learn How To Work Well In A Team:
+8. Learn How To Work Well In A Team

-Team players know how to reach compromises with others, and they realize that they are not the only ones whose voice has merit.
+Team players know how to reach compromises with others, and they realize that they are not the only ones who’s voice has merit.
 Professionalism really comes into play here as well, and so does learning how best to handle situations where conflict may arise.

-9. Eliminate Distractions:
+9. Eliminate Distractions

 In the hectic and fast-paced world in which we live and with the advent of things like social media and extensive means of communication, it’s no wonder there are so many distractions.
 When it comes to working, you need to focus on the job at hand, and you need to ensure that your personal life does not creep in and draw you from your work.